-Quick Fix: Always maintain a small balance (at least $10) on your credit card accounts.
-You can pay in full each month but make sure you charge something to the account.
-Additionally, in 2008 with the onslaught of the credit crunch, many creditors began the practice of closing accounts, in good standing, that consistently maintained zero balances.
+Quick Fix: Always maintain a small balance on at least one of your credit card accounts.
+Even if it’s just lunch a few times a month, charge a small amount on your credit card to make sure a small balance is being reported to the credit bureaus and timely payments are being made.

 2. Are your credit limits being reported?

 Quick Fix: Request your credit reports and make sure all of your creditors are reporting credit limits as well as account balances.
-If not, dispute the error with the credit bureau, informing them of your credit limit and call the creditor and request they accurately report the credit limit along with the account balance.
-Having an issue such as this corrected will immediately raise your credit scores.
-It is never a good idea for your balance to be near or over your credit limit.
+If not, dispute the error with the credit bureau, informing them of your credit limit.
+You can also call the creditor and request they report a credit limit along with the account balance.
+No matter what a credit card issuer may tell you, there is some internal credit limit for your credit card account and you want that limit reported.

 3. Balance Transfer

 Do not transfer all your balances to one low interest rate card.
 You may get many offers for the best credit cards with low interest rates, but if you transfer all of your balances to the one card then you run the risk of increasing your balance to limit ratio.
 A high balance to limit ratio lowers your credit scores.

-Quick Fix: Maintain your account balances at less than thirty percent of your available credit limit in order to have good credit scores.
+Quick Fix: Maintain your account balances at less than ten percent of your available credit limit in order to have good credit scores.
 Remember, a significant part of calculating credit scores is the amount owed.
 It constitutes thirty percent of your credit score.

 4. Duplicate Negative and Collection Agency Accounts